Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsubsection{Performance of BBA1}

-Note that BBA1 and BBBR are very simple and differ only by the convex node solver.
+Note that BBA1, BBA2 and BBBR are very simple and differ only by the convex node solver.
 BBA1 is faster than BBBR by an order of magnitude.
-BBA1 is also considerably faster than the simplest CPLEX branch-and-bound algorithms CXBR and CXLP.
+BBA1 is also two to three times faster than BBA2, despite the fact that Algorithm~\ref{alg:bisection} is faster for convex problems.
+This improvement is due to the warm start capabilities of Algorithm~\ref{alg:coordinateDescent}.
+BBA1 is considerably faster than the simplest CPLEX branch-and-bound algorithms CXBR and CXLP.

-We see that BBA1 outperforms CXLPE (which uses presolve and extended formulations) in all instances.
+We see that BBA1 consistently outperforms CXLPE (which uses presolve and extended formulations), often by many factors.
+In fact, BBA1 resulted in better performance (faster solution times or lower end gaps) than CXLPE in every instance.
 Observe that in the cardinality instances with $\Omega=1,2$ and path instances with $\Omega=1$, BBA1 requires half the number of nodes (or less) compared to CXLPE to solve the instances to optimality (since the relaxations solved at each node are stronger), which translates into faster overall solution times.
 In the more difficult instances BBA1 is able to solve more instances to optimality, and the end gaps are smaller.

 Despite the fact that BBA1 is a rudimentary branch-and-bound implementation, it is faster than default CPLEX in most of the cases.
+Indeed, BBA1 outperforms CXD in 143 out of 160 instances tested.
+Figure~\ref{fig:performanceDisc} clearly shows that BBA1 solves more instances faster compared to CXLPE and CXD.

-Indeed, BBA1 is the better choice in 21 of the instance classes considered, while CXD is better in only 2.
-Moreover, in the instances where CXD is better the difference between the algorithms is small (around 10\% difference in solution times), while in the other instances BBA1 is often faster by many factors.
-We observe that CXD is comparatively better for the instances with a low factor rank ($r=100$), and BBA1 is comparatively better for the instances with a high factor rank ($r=200$).
+\ignore{ Moreover, in the instances where CXD is better the difference between the algorithms is small (less than 10\% difference in solution times, on average), while in the other instances BBA1 is often faster by many factors.
+For example, for the path instances, Figure~\ref{fig:performanceDisc} shows that BBA1 is able to solve close to 25 instances in 20 minutes or less, while CXD is able to solve only one instance in the same time limit, and requires close to one hour to solve 25 instances. \ignore{We observe that CXD is comparatively better for the instances with a low factor rank ($r=100$), and BBA1 is comparatively better for the instances with a high factor rank ($r=200$). } }